POWER-KI/POWER-KI/README.md

 <b>POWER-KI establishes a New and Original paradigm for programming languages.</b>

 POWER-KI allows <b>HYBRID PROGRAMMING</b>, i.e. the development of applications with components created with different languages in a single package, making the most of each of them.
-In fact, from POWER-KI it is possible to directly execute PyThon code, C / C ++ code using WRAP and javascript in the Web User Interface.
+In fact from POWER-KI it is possible to directly execute PyThon code, C / C ++ code using WRAP and javascript in the Web User Interface.
-In this way it is possible to create applications based on Python code that take advantage of the POWER-KI Native Cloud for the user interface or create C / C ++ functions for maximum performance.
+In this way, for example, it is possible to create applications based on Python code that take advantage of the POWER-KI Native Cloud for the user interface or create C / C ++ functions for maximum performance.

 Among the most significant features: